 Big Year records (381 for Oregon, 373 for Washington) and Big Day records (228 for Oregon, 208 for Washington) are testaments to the region’s high bird diversity.
 Nearly half the region’s 170,000 square miles is public land.
 Primarily National Forests and BLM-managed high desert, it affords exceptional access to the region’s avifauna.

-The ABA gratefully acknowledges the contributions of Eric Heisey, Adrian W. Hinkle, Christopher Hinkle, and Alex Patia to promoting knowledge and understanding about the birdlife of the continent.
+The ABA gratefully acknowledges the contributions of Eric Heisey, Adrian W. Hinkle, and Christopher Hinkle, to promoting knowledge and understanding about the birdlife of the continent.